hackclub/hackclub/workshops/cringe_101/README.md

 5. The numbers range from 100 to 700 in hundreds for a total of 7 a.
 Some fonts only have a few weights, others have all 7.
 6. Go to the number 3 area where it says "Add this code to your website".
-7. You’ll notice it looks exactly like a CSS file -- that’s because it is!
+7. You'll notice it looks exactly like a CSS file -- that's because it is!
-8. Since it’s a CSS file, you know what that means!
+8. Since it's a CSS file, you know what that means!
 Copy the code & paste in your head.

 ```html